parlaynu/hue-utilities/README.md

 There are two configuration changes that need to be made:

 1. direct `local0` facility events to their own log file
-2. stop the events being sent to the default log file
+2. stop `local0` events being sent to the default log file

 Edit the file `/etc/rsyslog.conf` and add the first line below and make the changes to the second line: